biximilien/limestone/README.md

     You probably want to update the `ADMIN_*` environment variables.
 If you want a different `COMPOSE_PROJECT_NAME` and database name, now is the best time to do that.

-4. Run `docker-compose run web yarn install --pure-lockfile` to download images, build your development image and install node_modules.
-This will take a while.

-5. Run `docker-compose up` to run your project and it's dependencies.

-5. Once everything is up, run `docker-compose exec web rails db:prepare` to create DB, load schema and seed.
-Seeding will also create your plan(s) in Stripe.

 6. Visit [http://localhost:3000](http://localhost:3000) and rejoice :tada: You can login using the Admin user defined in `.env`.
 Keep in mind your admin doesn't have active billing.
 Enter a [test card](https://stripe.com/docs/testing#cards) when prompted or by visiting /subscribe.

-7. See the [Limestone Wiki](https://github.com/archonic/limestone/wiki) more about [development with Docker](https://github.com/archonic/limestone/wiki/Development-with-Docker)

 ### Note About Flipper / Public User Registration
 1. The [Flipper gem](https://github.com/jnunemaker/flipper) controls feature flagging and provides a UI.
 Visit the `/admin/flipper`.
 2. The feature called `public_registration` has been created for you (during seeding).
 You can enable/disable this to control user registration :clap:

-### Setting up production
-A wiki will be written about this.
-Feel free to help out here if you're familiar with Docker/Kubernetes.